Skip to main content

 I would install the stepper drivers now, as described in step 12. before board is covered in wires.

-alex netzer - Reply
+alex netzer - Resolved on Release Reply

 2. Connect motor cables to the gantry motors as shown.
 Use the longer twisted cables that are included with the LDO motors.